Hundreds of people from all around the world have been involved in creating Tux Paint! Check out some statistics, too.

 Thomas improved print scaling.

-- Mark K. Kim — Input Method implementation (New York City, New York, USA)
+- Mark K. Kim — Input Method implementation & Mac OS X port (New York City, New York, USA)

 - Thomas Klausner — NetBSD port (Austria)